AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

     train_data = get_dataset(train=True, get_pseudo_label=True)
     test_data = get_dataset(train=False, get_pseudo_label=True)

-Both ``train_data`` and ``test_data`` have the same structures: tuples with three components: X (list where each element is a pair of images), gt_pseudo_label (list where each element is a pair of digits) and Y (list where each element is the sum of each digit pair).
+``train_data`` and ``test_data`` share identical structures:
+tuples with three components: X (list where each element is a list of two images), gt_pseudo_label (list where each element is a list of two digits, i.e., pseudo-labels) and Y (list where each element is the sum of the two digits).
 The length and structures of datasets are illustrated as follows.

 .. note::